Multiple Involvement Collaborations

-This page features details of those collaborations with other artists, featuring at least two members of Queen.
-If you can provide further details, please email me.
+This page features details of all collaborations which feature at least two members of Queen.

 Eddie Howell - The Man From Manhattan